-(c) Code of Conduct for Mayor and Council Members

-- (1) During council meetings, council members shall preserve order and decorum, shall not interrupt or delay proceedings, shall cooperate with the requests of the mayor directed at maintaining order and decorum, and shall obey the rules of procedure adopted by the council.
+- (c) Code of Conduct for Mayor and Council Members - (1) During council meetings, council members shall preserve order and decorum, shall not interrupt or delay proceedings, shall cooperate with the requests of the mayor directed at maintaining order and decorum, and shall obey the rules of procedure adopted by the council.
 Council members shall demonstrate respect and courtesy to each other, to city staff members, and to members of the public appearing before the council. - (2) The mayor and council members shall refrain from making rude or derogatory remarks and shall not engage in personal attacks upon or otherwise impugn the integrity and motives of or belittle staff members, other council members, or members of the public. - (3) The mayor and council members shall not use their position to secure special privileges and should avoid situations that could cause any person to believe that they may have brought bias or partiality to a question before the council. - (4) Members of the council will not condone any unethical or illegal activity.
-All members of the council agree to uphold the intent of this policy and to govern their respective actions accordingly. - (5) Any member of the council may raise a point of order if the provisions of this Section 2-264(c) are not being followed.
+All members of the council agree to uphold the intent of this policy and to govern their respective actions accordingly. - (5) Any member of the council may raise a point of order if the rules in this Section 2-264(c) appear to have been broken.
 This point of order may be raised at any time when a council member notices a violation and is raised by the council member stating "Point of order, Mayor."
-When recognized, the council member raising the point of order states their reasons for thinking these rules are not being followed correctly. - i.
+When recognized, the council member raising the point of order states their reasons for thinking these rules have been broken. - i.
 It is the mayor's duty to make a decision, or ruling, on the point of order. - 1.
-The point of order is usually ruled on in one of two ways: The point is declared either "Well-taken," or "Not well-taken," and a short explanation of the ruling is given by the mayor. - 2.
-If the point being raised is not clear, the mayor may respond, "The chair is in doubt on the member's point.
+The point of order is usually ruled on in one of two ways: The point is declared either "Well-taken," or "Not well-taken," and a short explanation of the ruling is given by the mayor.

+- 2. If the point being raised is not clear, the mayor may respond, "The chair is in doubt on the member's point.
 All those who consider the rules being violated will say aye . . .
 Opposed, no . . .
 The [ayes or nays] have it and [state the action to be followed]." - ii.
-A point of order (1) can interrupt a speaker who has the floor; (2) does not need to be seconded;(3) is not debatable; (4) cannot be amended; (5) is decided by the mayor; and (6) cannot be reconsidered.
+A point of order (1) can interrupt a speaker who has the floor; (2) does not need to be seconded; (3) is not debatable; (4) cannot be amended; (5) is decided by the mayor; and (6) cannot be reconsidered. - iii.
+The ruling of the Mayor on a point of order may be appealed.
+The appeal is asserted by stating "I appeal the Mayor's decision."
+The appeal requires a second, is debatable, and requires a simple majority to overturn the Mayor's decision.